TeddyZaremba/SentimentAnalysisBot/README.md

 # Discord Sentiment Analysis Bot

 A discord bot that analyzes the sentiment of the channel's chat.
-It logs all the chats into a MongoDB database and
+It logs all the chats into a MongoDB database and analyzes them to output into the chat.

 ## Setup